brrrrrrrt/brt_videourlreplace/Documentation/Configuration/Index.rst

 - include Static Template "Video URL Replace (brt_videourlreplace)" into your Root Template

-- you can disable the use of thumbnails via contants editor or by adding:
+- you can disable the use of thumbnails via contants editor or by adding this to your contants:

     plugin.brt_videourl_replace.thumbnail.disable = 1
-to your contants

 (when thumbnails are disabled, URLs get replaced directly by iframes, no additional CSS or jQuery is used - in this case the static template inclusion in your root template will have no effect)